Theodrosrun/loop-of-legends/README.md

 ```

 ### 2.2 Client
-To launch the client, use the following command:
+To launch the client, use the following command in the target folder:

 #### Windows:
 ```bash